SilenNaihin/ai_templates/README.md

 ## Contributing

-I'd welcome and appreciate contributions to AI_Templates.
+I'd welcome and appreciate contributions to aitemplates.
 If you'd like to contribute a feature, please submit a pull request.
 For bugs, please open a new issue, and I'll address it promptly.